scelios/snowcrash/level00/ressources/help.md

 -> xxd /usr/sbin/john

+(displays addresses and ASCII column)

 This texte appears

 "0000000: 6364 6969 6464 7770 6773 7774 6774 0a    cdiiddwpgswtgt."

 -> xxd -p /usr/sbin/john

+(Each byte is represented by its two hexadecimal digits)

 I try the following combination with su flag00